 We’ve chosen to use Plausible Analytics to track usage of websites (including droppedbits.com) because it does a great job of providing useful data without, in their own words, “collecting any personal data or personally identifiable information (PII), without using cookies and while respecting the privacy of [our] website visitors” — this means that you’re not tracked across devices, websites, and apps.

 You can see exactly what we see here.

 We do, in some circumstances, collect some personal data.

-Specifically, if you send us an e-mail, we’ll keep a record of your e-mail address, as well as the communication you had with us, in some form or another.
-We do this because it’s really hard to reply to you without this information, and because whatever comments and questions you have may help us make better products for you.
+Specifically, if you send us an e-mail or subscribe to our newsletter, we’ll keep a record of your e-mail address, as well as any communication you had with us, in some form or another.
+We do this because it’s necessary to communicate with you, and because whatever comments and questions you have may help us make better products for you.

-We do not receive any of your information (e.g. name, credit card number, billing address, etc.) from Apple when you make a purchase from the App Store, nor do we have any idea who submits reviews of our apps.
+We do not receive any of your information (e.g. name, credit card number, billing address, etc.) from Apple when you make a purchase from the App Store, nor do we have any information on who submits reviews of our apps.